A furnace blower motor can be replaced by a handy DIY homeowner which can save money.

 A new motor and capacitor will need to be bought to replace the old unit.

-Most hardware store will not carry a furnace motor but a new unit can be bought easily online on Amazon or eBay.
+Most hardware stores will not carry a furnace motor but a new unit can be bought easily online on Amazon or eBay.

 Example Furnace Blower Motor on Amazon